Entanglement Entropy of de Sitter Space \alpha-Vacua: Discussion

 \section{Discussion}

-In this short note, we have shown the calculation of the entanglement entropy for de Sitter space $\alpha$-vacua, by generalizing the analysis of \cite{Maldacena:2012xp}.
-As is seen in \fgref{fig:SEE_nuplot} and \fgref{fig:SEE_alphaplot}, entanglement entropy increases significantly as we increase $\alpha$ in the large parameter range of $\nu$.
-However there are some small range around $\nu = 1/2$, where this tendency does not appear.
-Note that $\nu \to 1/2$ is the conformal mass limit.
-It is interesting to understand more physically why such a mass dependence occurs.
+In this \correctedA{letter}, we have shown the calculation of the entanglement entropy for de Sitter space $\alpha$-vacua, by generalizing the analysis of \cite{Maldacena:2012xp}.
+As is seen in \fgref{fig:SEE_nuplot} and \fgref{fig:SEE_alphaplot}, entanglement entropy increases significantly as we \correctedA{ take $\alpha$ very large, for generic values} of $\nu$.
+However \correctedA{only for $\nu = 1/2$ and $3/2$,} this tendency \correctedA{disappears.} Note that \correctedA{$\nu = 1/2$} is the conformal mass \correctedA{and $\nu=3/2$ is massless.} It is interesting to understand more physically why such a mass dependence occurs.

 Our calculation is done in the free scalar field.
 Therefore direct comparison with the holographic calculation for the Euclidean vacuum~\cite{Maldacena:2012xp} is difficult.
-It must be interesting to ask how the calculation of entanglement entropy on the $\alpha$-vacua can be done in the strong coupling limit via holography~\footnote{in preparation}, a la Ryu-Takayanagi formula \cite{Ryu:2006bv}.
+It must be interesting to ask how the calculation of entanglement entropy on the $\alpha$-vacua can be done in the strong coupling limit via holography \correctedA{,} a la Ryu-Takayanagi formula \cite{Ryu:2006bv}.
 Understanding these will hopefully shed more light on the question of which vacuum one should choose in de Sitter space.
 We hope to come back to these question in near future.